DrYenyen/Guide-Links-For-PS4/README.md

 # 9. How to Fake activate account for Chiaki Remote Play (WIP)
 # 10. How to use Apollo Save Tool AIO (WIP)
 # 11. How to install Updates and DLC on Retail Games (WIP)
 # 12. How to install Updates and DLC on Dumped FPKG Games  (WIP)
+# 13. How to Jailbreak on any firmware between 5.05 and 11.00 multi exploit AIO (WIP)